Getting Around Bangkok by Taxi

 Is there Uber in Bangkok?

-No. Uber no longer operate in Thailand.
+No. Uber no longer operates in Thailand.

 Grab Taxi Bangkok